TroelsMortensen/CodeLabs/Tutorials/BlazorTodoTutorialPart1/035 Popup component.md

 And then two CallBacks, on for pressing the <kbd>x</kbd> to close the modal, and another for what should happen if accept-button is pressed.
 Again, we could add a cancel button, if needed.
 Maybe in a later example.

 Let us try it out, se if we can make it work.

+#### Note
+The above component-html can be simplified.
+For example, [this](https://www.w3schools.com/howto/howto_css_modals.asp) link also shows a modal, the html of which could be used instead of the above.
+I do believe this example will also grey out the background, which is a nice detail.
+At some point, I may update the tutorial.